hrishioa/hrishioa.github.io/_posts/2017-10-02-goosebumps:-towards-building-a-new-sense.md

 share_image: 'SensX/play.png'
 description: Working towards improving the limits of human perception
 tags:
+- Human Computer Interaction
+- SensX
+- Paperwork
 categories:
+- Hardware Builds
 twitter_text:
 ---

-For the quicker readers, the paper (prepub) is [here](http://hrishioa.github.io/assets/docs/SensX/Goosebumps.pdf).
+For the quicker readers, the paper (published at the ACM ISS 2017 conference) is [here](https://dl.acm.org/citation.cfm?doid=3132272.3132293).
 Below is a quick demo of the project -  including pretty girl and cool music - for the ACM ISS 2017 conference:

 {% include youtubePlayer.html id="zZqA_gm-vTQ" %}